NeVeSpl/NTypewriter/readme.md

 **VS Integration** |
 Supported versions of Visual Studio | 2015, 2017, 2019 | 2019 ([min ver 16.11.x](https://github.com/NeVeSpl/NTypewriter/issues/55)), 2022
 Add generated files to VS project | yes (opt-out is possible) | [yes (opt-out is possible)](Documentation/Configuration.md#addgeneratedfilestovsproject)
-Sync deleted or renamed C# types with generated files | there is a part of the code that should do that  but it does not work anymore | yes
+Sync deleted or renamed C# types with generated files | there is a part of the code that should do that  but it does not work anymore | yes (only when above option is enabled)